lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 Now your turn to try!

 ## Excercise 2
- You will map your Milestones and Indentifier to an existing integration, you will move your draft into a configured state and then active state.
+ You will map your Milestones and Indentifier to an existing integration.
+The Integration you will use is called Order Processing Lab.
+You will move your draft model into a configured model state and then active model state.

 ### Task 1: Map Milestone
+Accessing your draft model, go to Milestones.
+You will map 2 Milestones and 2 Indentiers.
+Let's start with the Milestones.
+Map your Order Received Milestone "On Exit" event to the "PrepareOrderReceived" activity.
+Map your Order Completed Milestone "On Exit" event to the "PrepareOrderCompleted" activity.
+Now onto the Identifiers.
+Set your Order Number Identifier Extraction Criteria for the Order Received Milestone to $OrderNumber.
+Set your Order Number Identifier Extraction Criteria for the Order Completed Milestone to $OrderNumber.
+Go to Task 2 in order to save your work.

 ### Task 2: Draft to Configured State
+You may now click "Save" and ensure you receive the message box ""Succesfully saved the changes" and close your model.
+You should now see say configured.
+To activate the model, go to Task 3.

 ### Task 3: Configured State to Active State
+Access your Insight Models, locate your model and ensure it says Configured.
+Now Activate your model.
+You will recieed an Activation Confirmation, click Activate.

+Congratulation on completing the Process Mapping.
+The next excercise will test the mapping and showcase the Console/Dashboards.

 ## Solution
+>>>>>

 ## Summary